sunnywalker/jquery.sunslide/README.md

 # jquery.sunslide

-_A very basic, jQuery-based, responsive image slider/carousel with aspect ratio support for variable sized images._
+_A very basic, jQuery-based, responsive image slider/carousel with captions and aspect ratio support for variable sized images._

+Captions are pulled from the `alt` parameter of the `img` tag.

+SVGs are supported, and like images, must include a pixel `width` and `height` attribute.
+Captions are pulled from the SVG’s `desc` or `title` tags.

 ## Sample